 Thursday, April 12, 2007

 Juicy story that we read today in PalmInfocenter .
-Ed Colligan, CEO of Palm, during the Palm Inc's Analyst Day has revealed the company's plans regarding PalmOS and Linux: Palm is developing a new operating system based on Linux .
-Not to be confused with PalmSource ALP which we have discussed already several times .
+Ed Colligan, Palm CEO, during the Palm Inc's Analyst Day unveiled the company's plans regarding PalmOS and Linux: Palm is preparing a new operating system based on Linux .
+Do not confuse it with the ALP PalmSource which we have already spoken several times .

-- Most importantly, this development of self Palm, is that it combines the PalmOS Garnet (PalmOS 5) current with a Linux kernel.
-For one supposes that our dear PalmOS simpre not be forgotten, but will improve by a Linux kernel presumably multitasking, robust and support new technologies.
-On the other hand, it seems that PalmOS Cobalt (PalmOS 6) is definitely forgotten, but Cobalt perhaps no more than a Garnet advanced, and is the one used.
-Anyway, the new operating system will surely look pretty to the current, and changes occurring underneath, something I think we all appreciate PalmOS users.
+- The most important development of the Palm itself, is that it combines the PalmOS Garnet (PalmOS 5) today, with a Linux kernel.
+On the one hand supposed to be our beloved PalmOS simpre not forgotten, but presumably improve by multitasking, robust and support new technologies Linux kernel.
+On the other hand, it seems that PalmOS Cobalt (PalmOS 6) is completely forgotten, though perhaps only Cobalt is an advanced Garnet, and whatever it is used.
+Anyway, the new operating system pretty sure the current is enough, and the changes occurring underneath, something I think we all appreciate PalmOS users.

-- Ed Colligan out as key points in the new operating system the ability to have a fast team on, easily portable with a long battery life.
-These are precisely the most important qualities of PalmOS, and I think a great success that have been left in oblivion.
+- Ed Colligan highlighted as key points in the new operating system the ability to have a fast computer on, conveniently portable, with a long battery life.
+These are precisely the most important qualities of PalmOS, and I find it a great success that have not left forgotten.

-- Additionally strengthen other features missing in your current operating system, such as processing simultaneous voice and data, and greater flexibility to support varied hardware (hopefully the wifi from within this flexibility).
+- Additionally other missing from your current operating system, such as simultaneous voice and data processing, features and greater flexibility to support diverse hardware are enhanced (hopefully the wifi from within this flexibility).

 PalmOS has many advantages over Windows Mobile and other competitors

-- Another aspect that is intended to enhance Web browsing and online services.
-The examples have backup systems and automatic software update.
-Regarding Web browsing, just remember the recent agreement with Opera , creators of the popular mobile browser Opera Mini , to realize that they think go far.
+- Another aspect that is intended to enhance the Web navigation and online services.
+They have examples backup systems and automatic software update.
+Regarding web browsing, just remember the recent agreement with Opera , creators of the popular mobile browser Opera Mini , to realize who think go far.

-- Finally, do not take the new operating system from the manga, but I been developing Palm for quite some time .
+- Finally, there is the new operating system sleeve is removed, but they have been developing in Palm since quite some time .

-Another fact that was learned in the subsequent press conference, is that new products will use both PalmOS 5 as this new operating system will be on the market later this year and a new type devices still unknown .
-In addition, these new products will not necessarily for sale through operators (carriers), but also will be for sale directly.
-Bets are open then about whether or not these teams include phone functionality.
-Maybe they're thinking of something like the Nokia 800 .
+Another fact that transpired in the subsequent press conference, is that new products that use both PalmOS 5 as this new operating system be on the market later this year, and a new type devices still unknown .
+In addition, these new products will not necessarily go on sale through operators (carriers), but also will be sold directly.
+Bets are open then whether or not the equipment will include phone functionality.
+Perhaps you are thinking of something like the Nokia 800 .

 There are still many things in the air.
-There have been no hardware or technical data SDK, nothing is known about the compatibility with the current or future PalmOS development environment.
-But one thing is clear: there will be important news and not much time.
+There have been no hardware or technical data SDK, nothing is known of compatibility with the current or future PalmOS development environment.
+But one thing is clear: there will be important developments and not much time.